pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

     kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/main/example/prometheus-operator-crd/monitoring.coreos.com_podmonitors.yaml
     ```

-    You can verify both CRDs are present with the command `kubectl get customresourcedefinitions`, and then the below lines
+    You can verify both CRDs are present with the command `kubectl get customresourcedefinitions`.
+After that, ensure that the following lines are added to your list of CRDs.
-    should be included in your list of CRDs (dates will differ):

     ```shell
-    podmonitors.monitoring.coreos.com          2023-04-11T22:17:04Z
+    podmonitors.monitoring.coreos.com
-    servicemonitors.monitoring.coreos.com      2023-04-11T22:16:58Z
+    servicemonitors.monitoring.coreos.com
-    ```

-    We now deploy ServiceMonitor for Backend1, which is a way to configure a scrape config with Prometheus Operator.

-    ServiceMonitor - Prometheus self Monitoring:
-    ```yaml
-      apiVersion: monitoring.coreos.com/v1
-      kind: ServiceMonitor
-      metadata:
-        name: prometheus-self
-        labels:
-          prometheus: prometheus
-      spec:
-        endpoints:
-          - interval: 30s
-            port: web
-        selector:
-          matchLabels:
-            prometheus: prometheus
     ```

 **Step 2: OpenTelemetry Collector Setup**